Let’s face it — being a small business owner isn’t always easy. In fact, it hardly ever is.

 As a business owner, you know that time is money.
 These courses will help you and your employees streamline your processes and amp up your productivity so you can work smarter instead of harder.

 If you or anyone on your team is responsible for overseeing projects, this course will help keep things on track.
-It covers important principles like project scope, resource planning, and scheduling so that your business’ projects are managed more effectively.
+It covers important principles like project initiation and closeout, scope, schedule and resource planning, project execution and control, plus more.